kasplat/SOLitude/README.md

 # SOLitude
 *Application made during Nasa SpaceApps Challenge 2017 for calculating power usage.*

+The live website for the application can be found here.
+Please contact kesavan.kushalnagar@gmail.com for any questions.

 ![Solitude Logo](Artwork/solitude_wallpaper.png)
 ## Introduction
 Solitude represents the loneliness that an exploration team experiences when they perform great research for mankind.
 This app allows a team to determine their power performance over the course of the mission, with a simple, beautiful interface.
 The app does a few steps to do so.
 First, the user selects their location.
 Currently, the app only has data for the HI-SEAS team, but more data can be added in the future.
 Next, the team selects which devices they plan to use for the day.
 A helpful battery display on the right side allows the user to view how much energy they have remaining to use.
 The amount of solar energy for the day is calculated based on the user's location.